-The Constitution sets out the terms of reference of key decision making bodies, including the Council, Cabinet, Area Committees, as well as those concerned specifically with its corporate governance: Audit and Assurance Committee and the Standards Committee.
+The Constitution sets out the terms of reference of key decision making bodies, including the Council, Cabinet and Area Committees, as well as those concerned specifically with its corporate governance: Audit and Assurance Committee and the Standards Committee.
+The Constitution also sets out the delegations to Chief Officers.